 Academic background: Economics, University of Wisconsin

-Before he started his pursuit of a Master of Accounting (MAC) degree, Blake Berquist was already a successful business leader, serving as a regional Vice President and CFO for UnitedHealthcare.
+Before he started his pursuit of a Master of Accounting (MAC) degree, Blake Berquist was already a successful business leader, serving as a regional vice president and CFO for UnitedHealthcare.
 To grow professionally, and to obtain his CPA designation, he felt it was important to add formal finance and accounting knowledge and skills to his background in economics.

 Seeking an online program that would allow him to continue working and one that was open to non-accounting majors, Blake joined the UNC MAC program.
-“I loved how UNC structured their program and made it easy for non-accounting majors to understand,” said Blake.
+“I loved how UNC structured their program and made it easy for non-accounting majors to understand,” says Blake.
 “I left the program feeling like I was an expert in accounting after joining just 15 months earlier as a relative novice.”

 The new accounting knowledge helped Blake increase his confidence and round out his skillset, which, in turn, helped him elevate into a leadership role.
-“As I looked above me, most of the finance leaders were former CPAs,” said Blake.
+“As I looked above me, most of the finance leaders were former CPAs,” says Blake.
 “To get the next level, I knew I’d benefit from more formal education in accounting and finance.”

 Ernst & Young